AdobeDocs/experience-manager-cloud-service.en/help/headless/apis-headless-and-content-fragments.md

 ## REST vs GraphQL {#rest-vs-graphql}

 The API used is a decision for the developers - AEM supports both.

-Many comparisons are available online, but a few highlights and benefits of REST are:
+Many comparisons are available online, but a few highlights and benefits of REST include:

 * Simplicity